simpleanilcha/ui-front-end-developer-intern/README.md

  * Use of **Google Fonts**, **Task Runner**, **CSS Preprocessor**, **Icon fonts [No images]**

 ```
-NOTE: The successful intership will be reviewed by Seniors and best performer will get an opportunity to become a FTE.
+NOTE: A successful internship as deemed by the team may result in a full time employment offer.
 ```